apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-digital-sign-verification.md

 ### Description
 Digital Sign Verification policy verifies digital signatures using cryptographic keys or certificates.
 It validates signatures against source data and ensures data integrity and authenticity.
 This policy provides signature verification capabilities for incoming requests or responses.

-**Note:** This policy is currently not fully implemented in Management API.
-The DTO structure exists but `convertToPolicy` returns null.
-This documentation is based on the underlying policy structure (`PolicyDigitalSignVerification` and `PolicyDigitalSignVerificationDef`) and will be updated when full API support is added.
+**⚠️ Implementation Status:** This policy is **currently not implemented** in Management API.
+This policy cannot be created or managed through the Management API at this time.
+This documentation is provided for reference purposes and will be updated when full API support is added in a future release.

 ### Endpoints